Missing (2023 film): Plot

-In an archive video, a young June Allen is with her deceased father James, who died from a brain tumor shortly after the video was made.
-Years later, June's mother Grace leaves for a week-long trip to Cartagena, Colombia, with her boyfriend Kevin, leaving June in the care of Grace's friend Heather, a divorce lawyer who expresses some jealousy at Grace's relationship with Kevin.
+18-year-old June Allen lives with her single mother, Grace, in Van Nuys, a Los Angeles suburb.
+Despite being close, June is annoyed at Grace's attempts to micromanage her life.
+When Grace heads out for a vacation to Cartagena, Colombia with her boyfriend, Kevin, June spends the time partying while trying to avoid Grace's lawyer friend, Heather.

-A week later, June is tasked with retrieving her mother and Kevin from Los Angeles International Airport, but they never arrive.
-June contacts the FBI, but later decides to investigate herself using an array of digital tools at her disposal.
-She also hires Javier, a Colombian gig worker who complies with June's requests for a small fee.
+A week later, June awaits her mother and Kevin at Los Angeles International Airport, but they never arrive, and an inquiry at the hotel in Cartagena reveals their luggage never left.
+When the FBI attaché at the American consulate is unable to get to the footage in time, June decides to investigate herself.
+She hires Javier, a Colombian gig worker who complies with June's requests for a small fee.

-Upon hacking into Kevin's Gmail account, June discovers a number of aliases and a criminal record of scamming many women for their money.
-Believing Kevin to have kidnapped her mother, June has Javier look for clues as to their whereabouts in Colombia.
-She traces Kevin's past movements to a location in Nevada, where she talks to Jimmy, a man claiming to be a pastor at a Christian rehabilitation center for ex-convicts.
-He tells her that Kevin has been rehabilitated and is genuinely in love with Grace.
-June eventually accesses her mother's online dating profile, where past messages reveal that her mother was already aware of Kevin's past.
+June cracks the password to Kevin's Gmail account, in which she discovers several aliases and a criminal record of scamming many women for their money.
+Believing Kevin kidnapped her mother, June has Javier look for clues as to their whereabouts in Colombia.
+She traces Kevin's past movements to a location in Nevada, where she talks to Jimmy, a pastor at a Christian rehabilitation center for ex-convicts.
+Jimmy tells her Kevin has been rehabilitated and is genuinely in love with Grace.
+Kevin's online dating profile seemingly confirms this, as past messages reveal Grace was already aware of Kevin's past.
+FBI agent Elijah informs June he received footage of a band of criminals kidnapping Kevin and Grace in Colombia.
+June quickly unmasks this as a fabricated event, discovering Kevin had hired a lookalike actress named Rachel to impersonate her mother, who had been kidnapped en route to LAX beforehand.
+It is revealed Grace went by a different name in the past, sparking online speculation about her character.

-FBI agent Elijah Park informs June that he received footage of a band of criminals seemingly kidnapping Kevin and Grace in Colombia.
-June uncovers this as a fabricated event, as Kevin had hired a lookalike actress named Rachel Page to impersonate her mother, who had been kidnapped en route to the airport beforehand.
-As the case makes national headlines, Rachel confesses she was unaware of Kevin's intentions when she accompanied him to Colombia.
-It revealed that Grace has had multiple aliases as well, sparking speculation that she had something to do with her own disappearance.
-Swearing by her mother's innocence, June's suspicions fall on Heather when she discovers an encrypted line of communication between her and Kevin.
-June sneaks into Heather's office but finds it ransacked and with files deleted.
-She then discovers Heather's corpse in a storage closet.
+Swearing by her mother's innocence, June's suspicions fall on Heather when she discovers an encrypted communication line between her and Kevin.
+June goes to confront Heather, intending to capture evidence of her wrongdoing.
+Instead she finds her office ransacked, her computer in the process of being factory reset, and Heather's lifeless body in a storage closet.